Non-Stop (film)

-An international co-production among France, the United States, the United Kingdom and Canada, it was the first film from Silver Pictures to be distributed by Universal Pictures since the end of Silver's deal with Warner Bros.
-Released in the United States on February 28, 2014, the film received generally mixed reviews from critics but was a box-office success, grossing $222 million against its $50 million budget.
+An international co-production among France, the United States, the United Kingdom and Canada, it was the first and only film from Silver Pictures to be distributed by Universal Pictures since the end of Silver's deal with Warner Bros.
+Released in the United States on February 28, 2014, the film received generally mixed reviews from critics but was a box office success, grossing $222 million worldwide.

 Plot

-U.S. Air Marshal and ex-NYPD officer Bill Marks boards a transatlantic, long-haul flight from New York City to London.
-Marks sits next to Jen Summers, in business class, who has switched seats so she can sit by the window.
+Bill Marks is a U.S. Air Marshal and ex-NYPD officer who boards a non-stop transatlantic flight from New York City to London.
+Marks sits next to Jen Summers in business class, who has switched seats so that she can sit by the window.
 After takeoff, Marks receives a text message on his secure phone stating that someone will die every 20 minutes unless $150 million is transferred to a specified bank account.
 Marks breaks protocol and consults the flight's other air marshal Jack Hammond, who dismisses the threat.
-Marks has Summers and flight attendant Nancy monitor the security cameras while texting the mysterious person to try to identify him.
+Marks instructs Summers and flight attendant Nancy to monitor the security cameras while texting the mysterious person in order to identify him.